The frame.

 “Hold $TOKEN and earn — your balance grows automatically.”

-Reintroduces a profit expectation into a tool or stablecoin pitch.
 A return from simply holding is the textbook Howey profit prong.
-Citation: SEC/CFTC interpretation (Mar 2026); profit-expectation prong.
+Citation: SEC/CFTC interpretation (Mar 2026).

 “Our team will run buy-backs and burns to support the token’s value.”

-Points the value expectation at the issuer’s essential efforts — the efforts-of-others prong — regardless of which bucket the token claims.
+Points the value expectation at the issuer’s essential efforts, whatever bucket the token claims.
 Citation: “essential” managerial-efforts standard.

 “The next [well-known token] — don’t miss the upside.”